FusionCache/docs/docs/guides/quickstart/quickstart.md

 <br/>

 ## Update
-The Rock moves Moscow so we need to update his address.
+The Rock moves to Moscow so we need to update his address.
 This is simple because the `Address` is a separate object so all we need is the OID for his `Address`.

 The OID for The Rock's address was returned in `FIND_RSP` above so we can use `UPDATE` with the `Address` OID: